tosin-e/tosin-e/sales and growth analysis.md

    - Investigate root causes of dips in May and February.
    - Ensure consistent stock availability and adjust pricing strategies.

 ---

 ## Project Journey & Reflections

-Throughout this project, I encountered several challenges.
-From data cleaning and structuring to troubleshooting Tableau visualizations, the project required perseverance and a problem-solving mindset.
-Here’s a reflection on the process:
+Looking back on this project, I faced several challenges, but the experience was invaluable:

-- Data Extraction Issues: I initially struggled with extracting data from PDFs.
-The tools I used didn’t work as expected, but I overcame this by pivoting to OCR technology and Python-based solutions, which allowed me to extract and clean the data.
+- **Data Extraction Issues**: At first, I struggled with extracting clean data from PDFs, but I pivoted and used **OCR technology** and **Python-based solutions**, which allowed me to gather the data I needed.
-- Data Cleaning Process: There were various issues with missing data, inconsistent values, and duplicate entries.
-I employed SQL and Python to clean and prepare the dataset for analysis.
-This taught me how important proper data preparation is for accurate analysis.
+- **Data Cleaning Struggles**: There were issues with **missing data**, **duplicates**, and **incorrect data types**.
+I worked through these challenges using **Python** and **SQL**, learning how essential it is to have clean, well-structured data for analysis.
-- Visualization Struggles: When I first started visualizing the data in Tableau, it was overwhelming.
-I had to experiment with different chart types, colors, and labels.
-Over time, I became more comfortable with the tool, and it became clear how effective visualizations are in uncovering hidden trends.
+- **Visualization Learning Curve**: Tableau was initially overwhelming, but as I experimented with different chart types, labels, and designs, I realized how important visualization is for communicating insights clearly and effectively.

+---

 ## Files

 - [Original Dataset (PDF)](https://github.com/tosin-e/tosin-e/blob/1526861241b1477ae31de728b9b589392fcb524e/ecommerce_sales_analysis.pdf)
 - [Cleaned Dataset (CSV)](https://github.com/tosin-e/tosin-e/blob/main/Cleaned_Sales_Data.csv)
 - [SQL Queries](https://github.com/tosin-e/tosin-e/blob/main/Sales_Trends_Analysis.sql)